terrabrasilis/simple-deter-report/env-php/README.md

 # DETER Pantanal App

-To deploy a report simple for DETER Pantanal
+Publish a simple report for DETER Pantanal